env3d-lessons/python-thinkcspy-chapter-02/README.md

 * **Visual Studio Code**
   Learn to use the same code editor trusted by professional developers.

+* **Working with Terminal**
+  Learn to work with the terminal to issue operating system commands.

 * **Functions**
   Organize your code by grouping related logic into reusable blocks.